jonra1993/sonarqube-react-webapp/README.md

 # Setup SonarQube project

-You can find more instruction on how to acomplish this in my post [here](https://medium.com/jrtec/static-analysis-using-sonarqube-in-a-react-webapp-dd4b335d6062")
+You can find more instruction on how to acomplish this in my post [here](https://medium.com/jrtec/static-analysis-using-sonarqube-in-a-react-webapp-dd4b335d6062)

 # Run Scan

-You can find more instruction on how to acomplish this in my post [here](https://medium.com/jrtec/static-analysis-using-sonarqube-in-a-react-webapp-dd4b335d6062")

 ```
 yarn sonar